memgraph/docs/lab/style-script/gss-functions.md

 Example:
 - `AsText(Property(node, "age"))` will return `node.age` as string.

-Returns a textual representation of given value.
+Returns a textual representation of a given value.

 ### `Blue(color)`

 - `color`: `Color`
 - Returns: `Number`

-Returns blue component of given color.
+Returns the blue component of a given color.
 The value will be between 0 and 255 (both inclusive).

 Examples:
 - `Blue(mediumseagreen)` will return value 113.